 The 1998 V70 replaced the boxy, square corners of the 850 with rounded edges and a more “family friendly” appearance package and design, an example being the window controls moving from the spill-prone center console to both front doors.

-The introduction of the 2001 redesign saw the V70 lineup include the entry level 2.4T, all wheel drive XC, and the higher performance T5.
-A rear-facing seat is available for all V70s, and boosts the passenger capacity to 7.
+A rear-facing seat was available for all V70s, and boosts the passenger capacity to 7.

 Second Generation V70

-The second generation of V70 wagons was introduced in 2001 model year (North America) and continued through MY 2007.
+The second generation of Volvo V70 wagons was introduced in 2001 model year (North America) and continued through model year 2007.
 Built using the P2 platform, the V70 mimicked the curved edges of the Volvo S60 and S80 Volvos, making it more sporty in appearance.
 In 2004, a facelift slightly changed the tail lights, grille, bumpers, and offered more comfortable seating.